Anthlis/aeropy/README.md

 ### Tests

-(Still learning about this - placeholder only - no test file exists to run yet)
+(Still learning how to test Flask apps with PyTest - placeholder only - no test file exists to run yet)

-	python -m unittest test/test_app.py